-The Bloodborne Pathogen Course is designed to meet OSHA guidelines outlined in the Bloodborne Pathogens Standard.
+Bloodborne Pathogen certification is designed to meet OSHA guidelines outlined in the Bloodborne Pathogens Standard.
 It is intended for individuals who need OSHA-compliant training, including health care providers, tattoo artists, teachers, daycare workers, housekeeping personnel, and general workplace employees.
 This study guide will provide you with the information you need to help protect yourself and others from exposure to blood or other potentially infectious materials at the workplace.

+Bloodborne Pathogens cannot be transmitted through vomit, nasal, sweat, tears, sputum, and urine.
 Individuals vaccinated against a pathogen can still become infected as vaccinations are not always 100% effective, and effectiveness may decrease over time.

 CDC estimates that workers in the health care industry and anyone whose job involves contact with blood are at the highest risk of occupational exposure.
 For infection to occur, the following conditions must be met:

 The Human Immunodeficiency Virus is one of the common bloodborne pathogens.
 Also called HIV, this is the virus that causes acquired immune deficiency syndrome (AIDS).
 It's persistent in blood, semen, vaginal fluids, pre-ejaculation, and breast milk.
 Symptoms include fever, headache, sore throat, swollen lymph glands, and rash.
+It's essential to take HIV bloodborne pathogens training online to learn more about these.

 Treatment: No vaccine, hormones for women, Hepatitis C drugs, antiviral medicines.